Polycystic ovary syndrome (PCOS)

 Medication options for women who do not wish to become pregnant may include oral contraceptive pills, antiandrogens, or both.
 Oral contraceptive pills help restore regular menstrual periods, reduce excessive hair growth, reduce acne, and lower androgen levels.
 Antiandrogens help treat unwanted hair, hair loss, and acne by lowering androgen levels but do not affect fertility.
 Treatment of excessive hair growth with oral medication is long-term, and it may take up to a year or longer to see improvement.

-If you are having difficulty getting pregnant and desire to become pregnant, your doctor may prescribe medication to help you become pregnant by stimulating the ovaries to release an egg (ovulation).
+If you are having difficulty getting pregnant and desire to become pregnant, your doctor may write medication to help you become pregnant by stimulating the ovaries to release an egg (ovulation).
 Other treatments can help lower testosterone levels, restore regular menstrual cycles, and restore fertility.

 Additional treatment options for acne may include antibiotics, vitamin A, and other medications.